 In 2017 SVI partnered with CARE to support vanilla farming households to rebuild their agricultural production of both food and cash crops after Cyclone ENAWO devastated the country and its vanilla production.
 Click here for more information on SVI’s efforts toward hurricane Enawo relief.

-Improving quality by significantly reducing early harvesting of green vanilla and addressing improper vacuum packing:
+Improving quality by significantly reducing early harvesting of green vanilla:

 Since its launch in 2015, the SVI has been very active in collaborating with the Malagasy vanilla sector to improve the governance of the vanilla sector and tackle the extensive problems with early picking and quality.
 Through SVI, for the first time in over 20 years, the international industry is meeting with the Malagasy government officials, representatives of Malagasy vanilla bean growers, collector and exporter groups on annual basis to agree plans for market reform.
 Click here for more information on SVI’s work with vanilla campaigns and here for more information on stakeholder collaboration or contact Don Seville or Jan Gilhuis.